KMenz/Video-Game-Analysis/README.md

 We used Plotly, D3, ChartJS to build interactive plots that would be displayed on our dashboard.
 Then use bootstrap for our HTML framework and added a little CSS to make the dashboard look more appealing.

-We then deployed the dashboard to the link you see here -
+As of right now the dashboard has not been deployed.
+However all the files neccessary are in the github repo, you can download and see our charts for yourself!